 Beer is liquid, but it’s much less hydrating than water.
-If you want to protect your teeth, avoid getting too drunk and reduce the odds of having a hangover the next day, drink plenty of water in between beers.
+If you want to protect your teeth, avoid getting too drunk and reduce the odds of having a hangover the next day, drink plenty of water in between alcoholic beverages.
 It’s also a good idea to swish the water around your mouth to clean your teeth.

 3. Chew Sugarless Gum

 Pop a stick of sugarless gum in your mouth and chew while walking from one bar to another.
 This activates your saliva glands and helps to cleanse the excess bacteria from your teeth and gums.